Spontaneous CP violation from vacuum alignment in $S_4$ models of leptons: scenarios with preserved in neutrino sector and in the charged lepton sector

 with the angle $\theta$

 The PMNS matrix takes the form

 Therefore the lepton mixing parameters are

 Notice that we have maximal Dirac CP violation $\delta_{CP}=\pm\frac{\pi}{2}$.
 However, the sign cannot be fixed uniquely because it depends on the value of the angle $\theta$ and the order of the light neutrino masses.
-This case provides a maximal atmospheric mixing angle, with the light neutrino masses given by
+This case provides both reactor and solar mixing angles identical to the ones obtained in case (i) as well as a maximal atmospheric mixing angle, with the light neutrino masses given by